zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 # Conclusion

-This project presents a complete pipeline for modeling, control, and experimental validation of tendon-actuated continuum robots.
+This project presents a complete work for modeling, control, and experimental validation of tendon-actuated continuum robots.

 A physically-based Cosserat rod model was developed and reduced using an actuation-adapted strain basis, enabling fast and direct shape prediction from tendon tension measurements.

-The proposed framework eliminates the need for iterative solvers typically required in Cosserat-based models, making it suitable for real-time applications.
+The proposed appraoch eliminates the need for iterative solvers (Newton-Raphson, shooting) typically required in Cosserat-based models, making it suitable for real-time applications.

-A dedicated experimental platform was designed and built to validate the approach, integrating actuation, multi-modal sensing, and real-time control.
+A dedicated experimental platform was designed and built to validate the proposed approach, integrating actuation, multi-modal sensing, and real-time control.

-Experimental results across multiple tendon routing configurations demonstrate the effectiveness, robustness, and generality of the proposed method.
+Experimental results across multiple tendon routing paths demonstrate the effectiveness, robustness, and generality of the proposed approach.

-This work contributes toward bridging the gap between high-fidelity continuum robot modeling and real-time deployable systems.

 ---